xeroc/bitshares-pricefeed/README.md

 ## Development

-To run tests you need get API kays for the providers, and register them as environment variables:
+To run tests you need get API keys for the providers, and register them as environment variables:

 ```
 export QUANDL_APIKEY=